buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_15_Display_NFTs_From_Candy_Machine.md

-Ya know how exciting it is seeing the shiny new iPhone?
+Ya know how exciting it is to see the shiny new iPhone?
 Rare NFTs are kinda like that.
 With good artists, even just looking at them can be fun.
 After all, art is for looking at!
 Let's figure out how we can display NFTs if we have just the Candy Machine address.

 Can you guess what happens differently here?
 Yup, we just use a different method on the SDK!